 Soil scientists highly recommend the use of additional soil properties for ecosystem analysis of land cover.
 Soil characterization data can be obtained by retrieving the soil data archive for each school.
 Additional basic properties you can consider include slope, texture, structure, and pH.
 For advanced level analysis, you can consider nitrogen, phosphorus, and potassium measurements.

-Using GLOBE Data to Analyze Land Cover Data Gathering and Organizing Work Sheet-2
+Data Gathering and Organizing Work Sheet-2

 Geography and Topography

 Creating a table of this information will help you to summarize this data so you can see likenesses and differences clearly.